-While the landscape along US-83 is very pleasant, the scenery is much more rugged and beautiful if you detour to the east, into the heart of the Texas Hill Country.
+While the landscape along US-83 is pleasant, the scenery is much more rugged and beautiful if you detour to the east, into the heart of the Texas Hill Country.
 East of Leakey via Hwy-337 and then Hwy-187, there’s a wonderful drive to Lost Maples State Natural Area, where miles of hiking trails take you away from the road into deep canyons carved by the Sabinal River.
-The “lost maples” of the name refers to a grove of bigleaf maples, which in October provide a taste of New England’s famous fall color.
-The rest of the year Lost Maples is a real oasis: Texas laurels and wildflowers offer spring blooms, while juniper scent and birdsong fill the air.
-For the best overview, take the East Trail, a 4.2-mile loop that starts at the maple grove and climbs swiftly over a plateau before dropping down to a swimming hole at the foot of limestone cliffs.
-Camping (800/792-1112, $20, with hot showers) is available, and a couple of nearby ranches offer characterful accommodations, like the Foxfire Cabins (830/966-2200, $120 and up with off-season deals).
+The “lost maples” of the name refers to a grove of big-leaf maples, which in October provide a taste of New England’s famous fall color.
+The rest of the year, Lost Maples is a real oasis: Texas laurels and wildflowers offer spring blooms, while juniper scent and birdsong fill the air.
+For the best overview, take the East Trail, a 4.6-mile loop that starts at the maple grove and climbs swiftly over a plateau before dropping down to a pond at the foot of limestone cliffs.
+The pond is home to snakes and black leeches, so it’s not for swimming.
+Camping (800/792-1112, starting at $10) is available, and a couple of nearby ranches offer characterful accommodations, like the Foxfire Cabins (830/966-2200, $130 and up, with off-season deals).

 South of Lost Maples, 15 miles east of Rio Frio via Hwy-1050, the Sabinal River town of Utopia represents a legacy left by frontier circuit preachers who found this spot a heavenly place to hold camp meetings and save souls.
-(This is Paradise—Keep it Nice, a sign says.)
+“A Paradise—Let’s Keep it Nice,” a sign says.
 The Sabinal Canyon Museum (830/966-2100, Sat.
 10am-4pm, Sun.
 1pm-4pm) on Main Street displays local arts and crafts, including antique handmade quilts, historic photos, farm implements, arrowheads, spurs, and other artifacts that outline Bandera County history.
-Across from the museum, Utopia’s best place to eat is the Lost Maples Cafe (830/966-2221).
+Across from the museum, Utopia’s best place to eat is the Lost Maples Café (830/966-2221).